BBillot/hypothalamus_seg/README.md

 B. Billot, M. Bocchetta, E. Todd, A. V. Dalca, J. D. Rohrer, J. E. Iglesias\
 NeuroImage (in press)

+**IMPORTANT**: any volume analysis made by downloaded this code before the **17/11/2020** will have to be rerun, as we noticed a problem in the volume computation.
+This issue has now been fixed, and the compile code (distributed in zip files) has been updated.

+This tool is now available in the development version of **[FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)** ! \
+See how to use the FreeSurfer version [here](https://surfer.nmr.mgh.harvard.edu/fswiki/HypothalamicSubunits).

 This repository enables automated segmentation of the hypothalamus and its associated subunits in T1-weighted scans of approximatively 1mm isotropic resolution. \
 The presented tool is based on a convolutional neural network, which allows to retrieve segmentations in a very short